 Thankfully, God is unchanging (Numbers 23:19).
 Hebrews 13:8 says that "Jesus Christ is the same yesterday and today and forever."
 God is also absolutely trustworthy in every promise He has given us (Titus 1:2).
 And He has promised that once we believe, our salvation is secure and certain (Ephesians 1:13).
 Our faith in this Truth assures us of our salvation.

 God's Word holds real Truth—the Truth of the Father's sovereignty, the Truth of Jesus being on our side, the Truth of the Holy Spirit living inside us.
 All of these things give us hope of eternal glory.
-Focusing on and understanding these Truths can help us find meaning in life and strengthen our faith in God.
+Focusing on and understanding these Truths can help us find meaning and purpose in life and strengthen our faith in God.
 Focusing on Him takes the focus off ourselves and our doubts and onto better things.

 When you make the decision to accept and follow Christ, you become a beautiful new creature (2 Corinthians 5:17)—even if you don't feel it.
-The Christian life is all about dying to the selfish self we had before and being spiritually reborn to "walk in the newness of life" (Romans 6:4).
+The Christian life is all about dying to the selfish desires we once pampered and being spiritually reborn to "walk in the newness of life" (Romans 6:4).
 Our thoughts should now focus on serving the One who saved us, not on the dead and rotting self that we have left behind.
 Our skin may feel the same, but the inside has been shined up with God's light.
 The old self is lifeless; the new self is alive.

 Take a look at THIS ARTICLE or THIS ONE to get a little more clarification.
 But really, all you must do is believe that Jesus died to pay the ransom for your sinful soul.
 Have you done that?
 Yes?
 AWESOME.
 You're good to go!
 No?
-Then READ THIS for the 411 on salvation.
+Then READ THIS for more on salvation.